House plants in the Netherlands – is there any better way to make your house feel fresh and homely?

 House Plants in the Netherlands tip #1: get to know your plants

-Observe your plants and try to understand what they like or not like.
+Observe your plants and try to understand what they like or not.
 Taking care of your plants is a process.
 Everyone can learn and if you spend time with your green friends experiencing different solutions, you can achieve great results!

 House Plants in the Netherlands tip #2: a little goes a long way